Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 You do have the option to sell your unwanted clothing here.
 And whatever you can’t sell, you can donate.
 This store is pretty affordable for the most part, but some pieces can be on the more expensive side.

-Beacon retains a portion of the proceedings, but a large percentage goes to non-profit charitable organizations (Coalition for the homeless, Center for Racial Justice in Education, American Society for Suicide Prevention, etc.) A more extensive list of organizations is available on their site.
+Beacon retains a portion of the proceedings, but a large percentage goes to non-profit charitable organizations (Coalition for the Homeless, Center for Racial Justice in Education, American Society for Suicide Prevention, etc.) A more extensive list of organizations is available on their site.

 With that said you can’t really go wrong with Beacon.
 It is an absolute must for thrifting in Brooklyn!
+Don’t be surprised if there’s a queue to get in on the weekends too!
+Their locations are that good.

 Dream Fishing Tackle

-673 Manhattan Ave
+673 Manhattan Ave, Greenpoint

+I know, this guide is really clothing focused, but what about cool vintage furniture to spruce things up in your pad?
 One of the absolute BEST vintage stores in Brooklyn when it comes to all things furniture is this Greenpoint outpost with an unassuming name!

-Filled floor to ceiling and wall to wall with super 90s vintage home furnishings from couches to chairs and all the accent pieces of furniture and home accessories.
+Filled floor-to-ceiling and wall-to-wall with super 90s vintage home furnishings from couches to chairs and all the accent pieces of furniture and home accessories.

 Follow their IG for updates, but for the ultimate experience, you’ll have to stop in.
 If you see something on their feed though, act fast as they typically do not last long.